MEDICINE AND SURGERY "F"

 Audio: standard blood tests

 A very important complement to the study of organ pathology is provided by the determination of intracellular enzymes released in the blood plasma by the death of cells of the affected organ.
 This is because the enzymatic profile is organ-specific and identifies which organ is affected by disease.
 In the standard blood test only sGOT and sGPT are routinely measured, but testing some more is a good practice, because information on some organs would otherwise not be available.
 This subject has been considered in the lecture on plasma proteins, to which the student is referred for details.
 In a general screening usually six or seven enzymes are measured, as detailed in the Table below; these provide a gross indication of the organs that may be affected; in case of positive results, more enzymes can be tested (see the lecture on plasma proteins).
-The routine screening of 6-8 is important because some organs are poorly assessed in the standard blood test, and the alteration of their characteristic enzymes may be the only diagnostic clue to their disease: this applies in particular to the nervous system, the heart, and the gastrointestinal tract.
+The routine screening of 6-8 enzymes is important because some organs are poorly assessed in the standard blood test, and the alteration of their characteristic enzymes may be the only diagnostic clue to their disease: this applies in particular to the nervous system, the heart, and the gastrointestinal tract.

 Principal enzymes that can be tested in routine screenings